-Kashmir: Sitaram Yechury to visit Srinagar today; Mobile services restored in 5 districts
+Kashmir: Sitaram Yechury reaches Srinagar, whisked away to meet Tarigami amid tight security

-Jammu, Aug 29: CPI(M) general secretary Sitaram Yechury will visit Jammu and Kashmir today to meet his party colleague and former MLA Mohammed Yusuf Tarigami.
+Jammu, Aug 29: CPI(M) general secretary Sitaram Yechury reached Jammu and Kashmir to meet his party colleague and former MLA Mohammed Yusuf Tarigami.

 Article 370: SC permits Sitaram Yechury to visit J&K with a strict condition